-Also remember that you're representing your medical facility to your patients, and their opinions can also influence your career trajectory.
+Also, remember that you represent your medical facility to your patients, and their opinions can also influence your career trajectory.

 7. Patient Care Abilities

-No matter how ambitious you are, you aren't likely to get very far if you demonstrate incompetence when performing your regular nursing tasks.
+No matter how ambitious you are, you aren't likely to get very far if you demonstrate incompetence when performing your regular work tasks.